 -H 'Content-Type: application/json'

-HTTP headers are required for all of these API calls but these optional headers can be supplied as well which mimics what each device includes each request:
+HTTP header is required for all of these API calls but these optional headers can be supplied as well which mimics what each device includes each request:

 -